 Lithostratigraphic Unit III at Site 1250 is divided in two subunits.
-Subunit IIIA includes several mass-wasting deposits, of which a debris flow layer between 86.5 and 100 mbsf is the most pronounced example.
+Subunit IIIA includes several masswasting deposits, of which a debris-flow layer between 86.5 and 100 mbsf is the most pronounced example.
 This deposit is characterized by the presence of mud clasts up to 5 cm in diameter, similar to those observed at other sites (Fig. F9) and several soft sediment deformation features.
 Subunit IIIB has a distinctly higher abundance of calcareous nannofossils and foraminifers than Subunit IIIA.
 The boundary between the stratigraphic Subunits IIIA and IIIB is marked by several light-colored ash-rich layers that are composed of volcanic glass-rich silt to silty volcanic ash, typically a few centimeters thick.
-This ash-rich interval is well defined in the LWD data by a low density anomaly and corresponds to the regional seismic reflector known as Horizon A. Physical property measurements on discrete samples at Site 1250 revealed low grain densities in this depth interval, which are partly explained by the low grain density of the amorphous silicate components of the ash.
-Free gas in this interval may also contribute to the low densities and high resistivities recorded in the LWD data and to the low seismic velocities recorded by the sonic logs and VSPs.
+This ash-rich interval is well defined in the LWD data by a low-density anomaly and corresponds to the regional seismic reflector known as Horizon A. Physical property measurements on discrete samples at Site 1250 revealed low grain densities in this depth interval, which are partly explained by the low grain density of the amorphous silicate components of the ash.
+Free gas in this interval probably also contributes to the low densities and high resistivities recorded in the LDW data and to the low seismic velocities recorded by the sonic logs and VSPs.

-IR imaging of the cores on the catwalk using a handheld camera enabled us to identify 20 whole-round samples likely to contain gas hydrates.
+IR imaging of the cores on the catwalk using a hand held camera enabled us to identify 20 whole-round samples likely to contain gas hydrates.
 The hydrate samples show a wide range of morphologies, ranging from massive to nodular, and are often embedded in soupy sediments, which are interpreted to result from decomposition of disseminated hydrate and fluidization of the sediment by hydrate water.

 In addition, IR imaging with the track-mounted camera revealed 40 temperature anomalies between 14 and 109 mbsf in Hole 1250C and 57 anomalies between 6 and 113 mbsf in Hole 1250D.
-The depth range of the low-temperature anomalies correlates well with the depth distribution of moussey and soupy textures observed by the sedimentologists during core description.
+The depth range of the cold-temperature anomalies correlates well with the depth distribution of moussey and soupy textures observed by the sedimentologists during core description.
 The lowermost gas hydrate piece was sampled in Hole 1250F at 100.23 mbsf, which is slightly above the base of the GHSZ at 114 mbsf as defined in the P-wave sonic log.

 Chloride concentrations in the pore water at Site 1250 document the different geochemical processes linked to the presence of gas hydrates.
 As observed at Site 1249, an enrichment in dissolved chloride in the upper 20-30 mbsf at Site 1250 shows the effect of rapid and recent gas hydrate formation.
 Below 20-30 mbsf, the chloride shows a gently sloping baseline toward fresher chloride values.
-Using this curve as the baseline, the negative chloride anomalies were used to calculate the amount of gas hydrate responsible for the dilution of each sample.
-Average hydrate concentrations were calculated to be 0%-6% of pore space, with a maximum concentration of 15%
+Using this baseline curve, the negative chloride anomalies were used to calculate the amount of gas hydrate responsible for the dilution of each sample.
+The peak amounts are up to 15% gas hydrate filling of the available pore space with average values ranging from 0% to 6%.